What Does Chardonnay Taste Like?

 Depending on the elevage of the Chardonnay wine it can be crisp dry or buttery medium dry.
 Wines which are produced using the malolactic fermentation (MLF) yield dry to medium dry wines.
 The absence of acidity/malic acid which is removed during the malolactic fermentation makes them appear sweet.

 Chardonnay which is produced without maltolactic fermentation (MLF) is often described as dry, crisp, or refreshing.
-The wine keeps its acidity.
+The wine keeps its acidity similar to cold climate sauvignon blanc.

-Depending on your taste, Chardonnay is a versatile companion as it can be crisp with citric flavors or medium dry with rich fruity buttery aroma and a slight oak note!
+Depending on your taste, Chardonnay is a versatile companion as it can be crisp with lemon zest, citric flavors and green apple or medium dry with rich fruity buttery aroma and a slight oak note!

 What Are the Primary Flavors in Chardonnay?